Identification and Reproduction

 - They consume zooplankton.

-- Populations of freshwater jellyfish in medusa form are somewhat unpredictable.
+- The population size of freshwater jellyfish are somewhat unpredictable.

 - They can alter aquatic ecosystems.